monicahq/monica/docs/installation/providers/heroku.md

 You can update your Monica instance to the latest version by cloning the repository and pushing it to Heroku git.

 Clone the Monica repository to your local environment by `git clone https://github.com/monicahq/monica`, and add heroku git repository by `heroku git:remote -a (heroku app name)`.
-Then, push to heroku by `git push heroku master`.
+Then, push to heroku by `git push heroku main:master`.
 Heroku will build and update the repository, automatically.

-See more information about updating Monica (including Heroku-specific things) [here](https://github.com/monicahq/monica/blob/master/docs/installation/update.md).
+See more information about updating Monica (including Heroku-specific things) [here](https://github.com/monicahq/monica/blob/main/docs/installation/update.md).

 ## Update from 2.x to 3.x